keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

 ---
 title: Keptn Quality Gates only
-description: Describes how Keptn allows to use quality gates without deployment and testing features of Keptn.
+description: Describes how Keptn allows to use quality gates without delivery and testing capabilities of Keptn.
 weight: 26
 keywords: [quality-gates]
 aliases:
 ---

-Describes how Keptn allows to use quality gates without deployment and testing features of Keptn.
+Describes how Keptn allows to use quality gates without delivery and testing capabilities of Keptn.

 ## About this tutorial